NiuWenjie/CGAN/README.md

-it‘s my CGAN code and results.
+it‘s my CGAN and DCGAN code and results.
 And the performance is evaluated by Pytorch version of  [FID](https://github.com/mseitzer/pytorch-fid).

+``CGAN results``

 | Datasets | FID |
 | :------: | :----: |